Koszul self duality of manifolds: Self duality of , Poincaré-Koszul duality, and embedding calculus

-Recall that Boavida de Brito and Weiss show that embedding calculus is computed as derived mapping spaces of presheaves on disk categories (i.e. right modules over variants of the little disks operad) \cite{brito_weiss_2013}.
-Using Koszul self duality, we can replicate the collapse map associated to a codimension $0$ embedding $M \rightarrow N$ for an arbitrary module map.
+Recall that Boavida de Brito--Weiss and Turchin showed that embedding calculus is computed as derived mapping spaces of right modules over a framed variant of the little disks operad \cite{Turchin_2013,brito_weiss_2013}.
+Using Koszul self duality, we can replicate the collapse map associated to a codimension $0$ embedding $M \rightarrow N$ for an arbitrary right module map $\Sigma^\infty_+ E_M \rightarrow \Sigma^\infty_+ E_N$.

 \begin{thm}[Pontryagin-Thom collapse for stable, framed embedding calculus] For framed $n$-manifolds $M,N$ there is a map